Kenneth-Macharia/Learning/README.md

 # Learning and Practice
-My notes and practice excercises as I learn various technolgies.
+My notes and practice exercises as I learn various technolgies.